Voting, Structural Racism, and Health Inequities

 The 2020 election brought the connection between voting and health to the forefront.
 Despite a constitutional right to vote, voter suppression and voter disempowerment cultivate an electorate and government that is less inclusive and less representative, which exacerbates inequities in political power and in health and well-being.
 Join our panel of experts as they discuss the connections between voting access, voter suppression, and policy, and how voting can affect efforts to address racism and eliminate health inequities.

-Co-sponsored by Bold Solutions, a University of Pennsylvania initiative aimed at addressing the effects of interpersonal, structural, and institutional racism on health.
+Co-hosted with Bold Solutions, a University of Pennsylvania initiative aimed at addressing the effects of interpersonal, structural, and institutional racism on health; and co-sponsored by Opportunity for Health Lab.

 Nicole Austin-Hillery, JD